nfriend/nfjs/README.md

 # nfjs
-A client-side binding library, based on Knockout and Vue.
-Built to teach myself how modern JavaScript frameworks are implemented.
+A naive attempt at a client-side binding library, based on Knockout and Vue.
+Built to teach myself how JavaScript binding frameworks are implemented.
 Written in TypeScript.